InnocentRangaka/INNRAN532_BCL2401_GroupB_InnocentRangaka_SDF11/README.md

 ## Overview:

-The Cache Bank MVP website project, provides a brief overview of the Cache Bank's MVP website structure and key components, built with HTML and tailwind, and communicates the Cache Bank's value proposition and features to target audiences.
+The Cache Bank MVP website project provides a brief overview of the Cache Bank's MVP website structure and key components, built with HTML and tailwind, and communicates the Cache Bank's value proposition and features to target audiences.

 ## Website Structure: